 BizTalk 2010 Installation and Configuration – Install and Configure Windows SharePoint Services (Part 6)

-Windows SharePoint Services is a collection of services for Windows Server which enables you to share information, collaborate with other users on documents, and create lists and Web part pages.
+Windows SharePoint Services is a collection of services for Windows Server that enables you to share information, collaborate with other users on documents, and create lists and Web part pages.
 For information and procedures on installing Windows SharePoint Services, see Appendix A.

 Note